DoTheEvo/XCPng-basics/README.md

     Theres even [XO Proxy](https://xen-orchestra.com/blog/xen-orchestra-proxy/)
     to be there with the VMs on-site while main management XO is wherever...
   * **Metrics monitoring**.<br>
-    Can't look up what was the cpu load last week if XO was not there to record it.
+    Can't look up cpu load from the last week if XO was not there to record it.
   * **HA - High Availability** - ...like duh, something needs to orchestrate it...
 * XO is the free version, compiled from the source, **nagging notices** about not having subscription are something thats just there occasionally.